 For the Regional Level assessment, the potential Preferred Approach has been reviewed further to consider potential for any additional alternative combinations at this level.
-The potential for large feasible options with the capability to provide regional interconnectivity is limited by the volume of water we can sustainably abstract from water sources; and the cost and challenge of transporting small volumes of water across long distances.
+The potential for large feasible options with the capability to provide regional interconnectivity is limited by a combination of: terrain; potential impacts of construction on designated sites; the volume of water we can sustainably abstract from water sources; and the cost and challenge of transporting small volumes of water across long distances.
 The Preferred Approach for each Study Area does however comprise some large, interconnected supplies and in this way provides the benefit of resilience and improved environmental outcomes, through the decommissioning of unsustainable sources.